-This unit will concentrate on the creation of a 10 minute short film.
-You, as a filmmaker, will draw upon work undertaken during your research unit where ideas, genre, visual style, theme and plot are investigated and tested.
+This unit will concentrate on the creation of a film drawing upon work undertaken during the research and development unit where ideas, genre, visual style, theme and plot are investigated and tested.
 You will undertake filmmaking practice through pre-production, production and post-production.
-There will be an emphasis on independent study, management and organisation of film productions.
-You will address your film craft, in particular your attitude towards the quality of your outcomes.
+There will be an emphasis on independent study, management and organistion of film productions.
+You will address your film craft, in particular their attitude towards the quality of their outcomes.
 You will be expected to support each other through collaborative assistance.

 This unit focuses you on a period of research to ensure the elements of your film are carefully designed and planned before production.
 The nature of your research will be linked to the area you choose to focus on.
 The genres of documentary, screen drama, and artist film each vary in approach and possess their own distinctive developmental processes.
 A series of tutorials will guide you through the early stages of your study and you will establish a methodology around a theme (in many cases guided by a script).
 You will identify specific roles and strengthen craft skills through a series of self-initiated testing, idea exploration and content development.
 The detail and depth of your research will have a direct impact on the quality of your finished film.
 Working both on your own and collaboratively, the research will be practice-based though it will also engage in theoretical approaches, critique and philosophical engagement.

 Programme of research and critical analysis of cultural and professional issues related to a student's individual practice interests.

 Programme of research and critical analysis of cultural and professional issues related to a your individual practice interests.
 A negotiated project focused around an individually defined area appropriate to your aims and ambitions.